standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 The [HL7 FHIR U.S. Core](https://www.hl7.org/fhir/us/core/) IG is included by default as a dependency for all IGs created using CIMPL.

-To add other dependency IGs, they must be created using CIMPL, and the configuration file `"dependencies"` parameter valued.
+To add other dependency IGs, they must be created using CIMPL, and the Configuration file `"dependencies"` parameter must be valued.
 This information is copied into the [HL7 FHIR IG Publisher control file dependencyList](https://wiki.hl7.org/index.php?title=IG_Publisher_Documentation#DependencyList).
 Here is an example:

 ````
 "dependencies": [